 Nowadays you see more often that producers trade harmonic complexity in favour of a more elaborate production.
 When you strip down the verse and the b part to their most essential chords, you are only left with two chords each.

 The function of the extra chords (G#m and the B major) in the verse is to create more variety in colour and pull towards the chord that comes after them.
 The B is a fifth apart from E which creates a dominant relationship.
-And the G#m is a fifth apart from the C#m which creates a minor dominant relationship.
+The G#m is a fifth apart from the C#m which creates a minor dominant relationship.

 In the B part, a D major 7 shows up.
 But we are in the key of E and normally it should be a D# half-diminished chord.
 The D major 7, is borrowed from the parallel Dorian mode.
 Because the chord on the minor 7th scale degree in Dorian is a Major7 chord.